Frank Converse: Career

 On Broadway, he starred in The Philadelphia Story (1980), Design for Living (1984), A Streetcar Named Desire (1988), and Lady in the Dark (1994).
 Off-Broadway, he starred in The House of Blue Leaves (1971) and South Pacific.
 In 2007, he appeared at the Hartford Stage in Thornton Wilder's Our Town with Hal Holbrook.
 Converse also did television commercials for Black & Decker in the late 1980s.

 Converse was the star of five television series: Coronet Blue, N.Y.P.D. (not to be confused with NYPD Blue), Movin' On, The Family Tree, and Dolphin Cove.
 He played Harry O'Neill on One Life to Live and Ned Simon on As the World Turns, and he had a brief role in All My Children.
-He appeared opposite Bing Crosby in the 1971 TV movie thriller Dr. Cook's Garden, and played Morgan Harris in Anne of Green Gables: The Sequel (also known as Anne of Avonlea).
-He starred in the Tales of the Unexpected (TV series) as Jack in "Bird of Prey" (1984, series 7, episode 10).
+He appeared opposite Bing Crosby in the 1971 TV movie thriller Dr. Cook's Garden and played Morgan Harris in Anne of Green Gables: The Sequel (also known as Anne of Avonlea).
+He starred in the Tales of the Unexpected as Jack in "Bird of Prey" (1984, series 7, episode 10).
 He also played Bill Davenport on an episode of Law & Order: Criminal Intent titled "Tomorrow".